 Looking for an Amtico Alternative?
-4 LVT Ranges Worth Considering
+5 LVT Ranges Worth Considering

 Amtico is the most-specified premium LVT in the UK for a reason — deep design library, strong build quality, long warranties.
 But it isn’t cheap, and for a lot of projects it’s more floor than the room needs.
-If you want the Amtico look and feel without the Amtico price tag, there are four ranges we’d genuinely put forward as alternatives.
+If you want the Amtico look and feel without the Amtico price tag, there are five ranges we’d genuinely put forward as alternatives.
 We sell all of them, we fit all of them, and we sell Amtico too — so this isn’t a pitch, it’s a comparison.

-1. Nordikka — The Scandinavian Alternative
+2. Nordikka — The Scandinavian Alternative

 Nordikka is our closest match to Amtico on aesthetic.
 The colour palette leans into Scandinavian wood and stone effects — pale oaks, smoked timbers, limestone, slate — with properly embossed surface textures and convincing grain.
 For customers who like the Spacia and Form aesthetic but balk at the price, Nordikka hits the same visual register at roughly 30–40% less per m².

 Pick Nordikka if: you want a premium-looking LVT in a modern, light, clean design language, and you’re fitting living rooms, kitchens, bedrooms or hallways in a contemporary interior.
+Browse the range on our Nordikka category page, or see our Nordikka review for more detail.

-2. Textures — Feature-Rich Design at a Mid-Market Price
+3. Textures — Feature-Rich Design at a Mid-Market Price

 Textures is the range we recommend when someone wants pattern options — herringbone, chevron, parquet — without committing to Amtico Signature prices.
 The design library is smaller than Amtico’s but the planks and tiles are genuinely high quality, the wear layers are honest, and the herringbone and chevron SKUs fit beautifully.

 Pick Textures if: you want a patterned floor (herringbone is the most common ask) and Amtico Signature is out of budget.
 Expect to pay roughly half the Signature price for a similar finished look.
+Browse the full range on our Textures LVT category page.

-3. Elements — The Workhorse Alternative
+4. Elements — The Workhorse Alternative

 Elements is the range we point customers at when they want an Amtico First or Spacia-equivalent product for rental, buy-to-let, new build, or high-traffic family homes.
 The performance profile is strong, the warranty structure is clear, and the price point sits below Nordikka.
 It’s not trying to be a design-led statement floor — it’s trying to be a reliable, good-looking, hard-wearing LVT at a sensible price, and it does that well.

 Pick Elements if: you care more about durability and value than bespoke design, and you want a plank or tile floor that will look good for a long time without breaking the budget.
+Browse the full range on our Elements LVT category page.

-4. GF LVT — GF by Grosvenor Flooring
+5. GF LVT — GF by Grosvenor Flooring

 GF LVT is our own range — herringbone, plank, Versailles and SPC click formats, with specs benchmarked against the premium brands.
 Because we cut out the brand margin, GF LVT is the sharpest value in this list for what you actually get underfoot.
 We use it in our own projects and sell it to customers who want premium specification at a direct price.

 Pick GF LVT if: you want the best specification-to-price ratio on this list, you don’t need a specific brand name on the box, and you want a range that covers everything from budget SPC click through to premium Versailles panels.
+Browse the full range on our GF LVT category page or see our GF SPC review for the click side of the range in detail.

 How to Choose Between Them